solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/publishing-a-pwa.md

 [Progressive Web Apps (PWAs)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) are web applications that use modern web capabilities to deliver an app-like experience to users.

-They offer several advantages:

-- Work across all devices and platforms
-- Provide offline functionality
-- Stays up to date with

 PWAs can be published on the dApp Store, as an Android app wrapped within a **Trusted Web Activity (TWA)**.

 ## Trusted Web Activities (TWAs)